How long does it take for babies to digest food?

 How fast do babies digest food?

-Babies digest food very quickly, and they are able to extract the nutrients that they need from food quickly as well.
+Babies digest food very quickly, and they can extract the nutrients that they need from food quickly as well.
 Within a few minutes of eating, their stomachs are working hard to extract all of the vitamins, minerals, and other essential nutrients from the food that they have eaten.
-This is why it is important for mothers to feed their babies healthy foods as soon as possible after feeding them so that their bodies can get the fuel that they need in order to function properly.
+This is why mothers need to feed their babies healthy foods as soon as possible after feeding them so that their bodies can get the fuel that they need to function properly.

-The rate at which babies digest food can vary depending on a number of factors, including the type of food they are eating and their individual digestive systems.
+The rate at which babies digest food can vary depending on many factors, including the type of food they are eating and their digestive systems.
 However, in general, babies digest food much faster than adults do.
 This is because their digestive system is still developing and is responsible for breaking down food and absorbing nutrients from what we eat.

 Gut bacteria play a key role in this process, and children’s gut health starts to deteriorate during the first year of life.
 The good news is that there are plenty of ways to improve babies’ digestion early on, which can have long-term benefits for their overall health.